siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/cloud-foundry/steps.md

 ### CF Auto-Configure

-Discover and configure all organizations and spaces for each organization into a resource tree in Urbancode Deploy.
+Discover and configure all organizations and spaces for each organization into a resource tree in DevOps Deploy.

 | Name | Type | Description                                                                                                          | Required |
 | ---- | ---- | -------------------------------------------------------------------------------------------------------------------- | -------- |